- What Is A Crankshaft?

 Additionally, bubble wrap, foam padding, and packing peanuts should all be used to cushion the item and fill any empty space within the box.

-Using heavier materials such as wood or plywood is not recommended.
-These materials may add too much weight to your package, making shipping more expensive.
+It is not recommended to use heavier materials such as wood or plywood.
+These materials may add too much weight to your package, making the carrier more expensive.

-Finally, remember to clearly label the package with 'Fragile' or 'This Side Up' as a further warning for careful handling of the crankshaft.
+Finally, remember to clearly label the package with 'Fragile' or 'This Side Up' as a further warning about handling the crankshaft carefully.

-When shipping a crankshaft, the container or box you choose is just as important as your packing materials.
+When hauling a crankshaft, the container or box you choose is just as crucial as your packing materials.
 The container should be large enough to accommodate this equipment.
 Choose one with a minimum of two to three inches of extra space.
 Fill the gaps with cushioning materials.

 Ensure all sharp edges are covered, and the entire item is well-cushioned.
 Then, place the crankshaft into the center of the box and fill any extra space with other packing materials such as spray foam peanuts or air pillows.